-Arthritis a common term for a joint disorder.
-There are over 100 types of arthritis.
+Arthritis is painful inflammation and stiffness of the joints.
+It is estimated that approximately 50 million Americans suffer from arthritis.
+There are more than 100 different forms of the disease with the two main types being osteoarthritis and rheumatoid arthritis.
 With so many types of arthritis it's important to have your doctor accurately diagnosis your condition and to seek treatment.
 If left untreated, arthritis may cause complications to the body’s organs, as well as deformity of the hands and feet.

 Common types of arthritis: